Semiring Provenance for B\"uchi Games: Strategy Analysis with Absorptive Polynomials: A Whirlwind Tour of Semiring Semantics

 From now on, all semirings we consider are commutative, absorptive and fully continuous.
 Besides the application semirings listed above, we are particularly interested in universal semirings of polynomials to represent abstract information.
 We can then use fully-continuous homomorphisms to specialize the computed information to application semirings as needed, as these homomorphisms preserve fixed points.
 The common examples of semirings of polynomials $\N[X]$ and formal power series $\N^\infty \ps X$, as used for provenance analysis of FO and Datalog in \cite{GreenKarTan07, GraedelTan17}, are not absorptive and hence not well-suited for fixed-point logic.

 Instead, we rely on semirings of (generalized\footnote{The definition we use here generalizes the one in \cite{DeutchMilRoyTan14} by allowing $\infty$ as exponent.}) \emph{absorptive polynomials} (cf.\ \cite{DannertGraNaaTan21}).
 Essentially, an absorptive polynomial such as $ab^3 + c^\infty$ is a sum of monomials over a finite set of variables $X$, but without coefficients and with exponents from $\N \cup \{\infty\}$.
 Monomial multiplication is defined as usual by adding exponents (with $n+\infty = \infty$).
-The key ingredient is absorption among monomials: we say that a monomial $m_1$ \emph{absorbs} $m_2$, if all its exponents are smaller (or equal).
+The key ingredient is absorption among monomials: we say that a monomial $m_1$ \emph{absorbs} $m_2$ ($m_1 \absorb m_2$), if all its exponents are smaller (or equal).
 Formally, $m_1 \absorb m_2$ if $m_1(x) \le m_2(x)$ for all $x \in X$, where $m_1(x)$ denotes the exponent of $x$ in $m_1$.
 For example, $ab^2 \absorb a^\infty b^2$ and $a \absorb ab$, but $a^2b$ and $ab^2$ are incomparable.
-In an absorptive polynomial, we omit all monomials that would be absorbed, so absorptive polynomials are $\absorb$-\emph{antichains} of monomials.
+In an absorptive polynomial, we omit all monomials that would be absorbed, so absorptive polynomials are precisely the $\absorb$-\emph{antichains} of monomials.
 Consequently, addition and multiplication are defined as usual, but afterwards we only keep the $\absorb$-maximal monomials.
 For example, $(ab^2 + a^2b) \bcdot a^\infty = a^\infty b^2 + a^\infty b = a^\infty b$.

-We write $\Sinf[X]$ for the semiring of absorptive polynomials over the finite variable set $X$.
-The $0$ and $1$-elements are the empty polynomial and the single monomial $1$ (with all zero exponents).
-This defines an absorptive, fully-continuous semiring \cite{DannertGraNaaTan21}.
-In fact, $\Sinf[X]$ is the most general such semiring:
+\begin{defi} We write $\Sinf[X]$ for the semiring of absorptive polynomials over the finite variable set $X$.
+Its elements are the $\absorb$-antichains of monomials (written as sums) with the operations described above.
+The neutral elements are the empty polynomial (denoted by $0$) and the single monomial $1$ (with all zero exponents). \end{defi}